-The good news: You can earn strong returns with completely automated investments.
+The good news: You can earn strong returns with a completely automated investment strategy.

 The bad news: Your emotions fight you tooth and nail along the way, damaging your returns if you surrender to them.